 Size does matter – at least when it comes to your home.
 This is especially true for growing or multi-generational families that may need extra rooms as new relatives move in.
 If you're experiencing growing pains such as a lack of storage, bedrooms, or comfortable living space, these are clear signs you need to make a change.

-But what if you really like the home and the neighborhood you're in?
+Regardless of why you need more space, finding it is a challenge.
+One option, of course, is to build a new home that better accommodates your needs.
+But what if you really like the house and the neighborhood you're in?
 What if you've already decided that you want to stay?
-There are individual home remodeling projects that can expand your usable living space — or help you get more efficient use out of your existing space.
+Home additions are ideal for people who love their homes but need some adjustment to feel more comfortable there.
+Individual home remodeling projects can expand your usable living space — or help you get more efficient use out of your existing space.

 Where to Begin House Addition Planning

 - What is the ultimate goal?
-What is your dream house and how can that dream be obtained?
+What is your dream house, and how can that dream be obtained?